tufts-ml/covid19-forecasting/README.md

   * param1
   * param2

+# Gradient Descent

+We provide here an example python notebook, together with an overview of the necessary commands, to optimize the model parameters such that true hospital-admissions counts are well fitted.
+To get started, we recommend running the example notebook as is.
+The notebook will guide you through:

+* optimize the parameters such that the retrospectively forecast hospital-admission numbers matches hospital-admission numbers observed by the state of MA (this is done via gradient descent)
+* plotting the prior distributions of the parameters
+* plotting the results of forecasting with optimized point-estimates of the learnable parameters

+TODO

+In the results folder, we also provide a set of parameters (.pickle) that has already been fitted to 4 US states.

 we fit these parameters until our model yields retrospective hospital-admission numbers that matches ground-truth data sources of HHS.gov.

 * To be **portable** to health systems around the world, we assume access only to aggregated daily counts of hospital-admissions data.
 So a country or state may collect either regional or wholistic datasets, our population model will just use the daily sums of those numbers.

+## Data collection

+We provide the datasets we used in our experiments, as well as code to automatically collect and format US state level data from HHS and from the Covid Tracking Project.
+Code and README are provided in the folder datasets/US.

 See our model derviation manuscript: